Zia ol Din Tabatabaee: Exile

 Zia spent the next few years traveling throughout Europe.
 For a while he sold Persian carpets in Berlin; then he moved to Geneva, where he tried, unsuccessfully, to write a book with the help of his friend Mohammad-Ali Jamalzadeh, the famous exiled Iranian writer.
 He then settled in Montreux, where he continued his carpet business.
 After about seventeen years of nomadic life in Europe, he went to Palestine and spent the next six years there.
 In December 1931, he was elected Secretary General of the World Islamic Congress in Jerusalem.
-In this role, he developed plans to establish an Islamic University (the Al-Aqsa Mosque University).
+In this role, he developed plans to establish an Islamic University (the Al-Aqsa University).
 Accordingly, the university would have three faculties, one for theology and Islamic law, one for medicine and pharmacy, and one for engineering.
 In order to make this work, Zia traveled with Amin al-Husseini to Iraq and India to collect donations.
 However, they were unsuccessful in attaining enough funds, and therefore were not able to establish the university.
 Zia then settled on becoming a farmer in Palestine.
 He developed a special affinity for alfalfa and became notorious for his belief that it was the panacea for everything.
 He even developed a veritable alfalfa cookbook.
 Among his contributions to Iranian agriculture was the introduction of strawberries to the country.

 Return to Iran

 His life of exile ended in 1943 when he was encouraged to return to Iran.
 In Iran, Zia was elected as the governor of Yazd.
 Subsequently, Zia attained a central position on the political stage.
 Everyone was either for or against him.
 During the last fifteen years of his life, Zia became an advisor and conduit to the shah, who was hesitant at first, but preferred him over Ahmad Qavam, with whom he had a fall out with.
 Zia would meet regularly with Mohammad Reza Pahlavi, and by all accounts talked to him frankly and honestly.
-On the afternoon of April 10, 1965 (21 Farvardin 1344), when the shah was the subject of an assassination attempt, Zia went to the court and insisted on taking the shah on a tour of the city.
+On the afternoon of 10 April 1965 (21 Farvardin 1344), when the shah was the subject of an assassination attempt, Zia went to the court and insisted on taking the shah on a tour of the city.
 Everywhere they went people showed their enthusiastic support for the monarch.
 The excursion, according to Zia, did much to improve the mood of the understandably shattered shah.
 Zia also claimed to have told the shah that "a king can't fly around his capital in a helicopter, but must mingle with the masses".